-Both camera tracking as well as laser tracking have their own specific advantages and drawbacks.
+Both, camera tracking as well as laser tracking, have their own specific advantages and drawbacks.
 To build a robust and accurate tracking system, it is necessary to integrate several independent tracking algorithms working on the different sensors.
 With an appropriate fusion algorithm the specific advantages of the sensors could complement one another to decrease the overall error.

-In the following, we introduce a conceptual framework that is able to deal with an arbitrary number of sensors.
-Subsequently, we describe how a particle filter algorithm is applied to fuse and filter data of different sensor modalities.
-Finally, the tracking algorithms for the measurements of laser range scanners as well as for camera images are presented.
-To provide the results in real-time both the filter algorithm and all used tracking algorithms need to be real-time capable.
+In the following, we introduce a conceptual framework, that is able to deal with an arbitrary number of sensors.
+Subsequent, we describe how a particle filter algorithm is applied to fuse and filter data of different sensor modalities.
+At last, the tracking algorithms for the measurements of laser range scanners as well as for camera images are presented.